 (3) depo ection (4) applies if the relevant document is lodged or sited in an electronic form by an electronic nunication under- (a) this Act or another law, other than the Electronic Conveyancing National Law (Queensland); and (b) the Electronic Transactions (Queensland) Act 2001.
-(4) The person is taken to have complied with subsection (1) if- (a) a method is used to identify the person and to indicate the person's consent; and (b) having regard to all the relevant circumstances when the method was used, the method was as reliable as was appropriate for the purposes for which the consent was communicated; and (c) the chief executive consents to the requirement being met by using the method.
-Offe ence not to use appropriate form If there is an appropriate form for a decument a person must

-If there is an appropriate form for a document, a person must not knowingly use a form for the document that is not the appropriate form.
+(4) The person is taken to have complied with s person is taken to have complied with subsection (1) if- (a) a method is used to identify the person and to indicate the person's consent; and (b) having regard to all the relevant circumstances when the method was used, the method was as reliable as was appropriate for the purposes for which the consent was communicated; and (c) the chief executive consents to the requirement being met by using the method.
+Offence not to use appropriate form not k If there is an appropriate form for a document, a person must not knowingly use a form for the document that is not the appropriate form.